The art of writing is the art of applying the seat of the pants to the seat of the chair.

 As you explore why you procrastinate and experiment with strategies for working differently, don’t expect overnight transformation.
 You developed the procrastination habit over a long period of time; you aren’t going to stop magically.
 But you can change the behavior, bit by bit.
 If you stop punishing yourself when you procrastinate and start rewarding yourself for your small successes, you will eventually develop new writing habits.
 And you will get a lot more sleep.

-Burka, Jane B. and Lenora M. Yuen.
-Procrastination: Why You Do It, What to Do About It.
-Reading, MA: Addison-Wesley Publ.
-Co., 1983.
+Burka, Jane M., and Lenora M. Yuen.
+1983.
+Procrastination: Why You Do It, What to Do About It Now.
+Boston: Addison-Wesley Publishing.

-Ellis, Albert, and William J. Overcoming Procrastination.
-New York: Signet Books, 1977.
+Ellis, Albert, and William J. Knaus.
+1977.
+Overcoming Procrastination.
+New York: Signet.